MicrosoftDocs/visualfsharpdocs/docs/conceptual/operators.string[^t]-function-[fsharp].md

 **The converted string.**
 ## Remarks
-For standard integer and floating point values the **M:System.Object.ToString** conversion uses **P:System.Globalization.CultureInfo.InvariantCulture**.
+For standard integer and floating point values the **System.Object.ToString** conversion uses **System.Globalization.CultureInfo.InvariantCulture**.

 This function is named **ToString** in compiled assembly.
 If you are accessing the function from a language other than F#, or through reflection, use this name.